grisu/gricli/src/main/resources/help/topics/Jobs.md

 Downloading Job Results
 -----------------------

-When a job is complete you can download the job to the location defined in the global 'dir'.
+When a job is complete you can download the job directory using the 'download job <jobname> [target_dir]' command.
-To ensure your job is downloaded to an appropriate directory, please check that the 'dir' global is correct.

-You can set the dir global with the command 'set dir <path>' and view it with the command 'print global dir'.
-Alternatively, you may use the 'cd' and 'ls' commands to navigate to the appropriate directory and the global 'dir' will match the current working directory.
-To see the current working directory use the 'pwd' command.
+The target dir is where the job will be downloaded to.
+It is optional and by default with be downloaded to the current working diretory as set in the global 'dir'.
+To see the current working directory use the commands 'pwd' or 'print global dir'.

 The job files can also be archived to your home directory on the Data Fabric.
 This will be grid://groups/nz/nesi You can do this using the 'archive job' command.
 Note that this command cleans the job upon success.